 Applicants will have to supplement their offer with a list of indicators aiming to measure how well the proposed actions and plans are achieved.
-Indicators will revolve around, at least, the following categories: (a) proportion of EU citizens addressed through the multilingual offer, (b) potential audience, (c) actual audience, (d) digital reach, (e) engagement through social media (f) editorial quality and European perspective.
+Indicators will revolve around the following categories: (a) proportion of EU citizens addressed through the multilingual offer, (b) potential audience, (c) actual audience, (d) total unique website visitors for the produced content, (e) number of unique views on social media and (f) editorial quality and European perspective.